SStech099/Auction-Daml/README.md

-# daml-capstone-auction-project
+# Capstone-auction-project

-This project is built on top of DAML SDK 2.6.4 using empty skeleton.
+This project is built on top of DAML SDK 2.6.5 using empty skeleton.

 # Auction Platform with DAML